jeedey93/parieur-discipline-bot/docs/index.md

 ## NHL
 ### Summary
-- High Confidence Plays: 2
+- High Confidence Plays: 3
 - Medium Confidence Plays: 2
-- Total Units Risked: 5.0u
+- Total Units Risked: 6.5u

 ---
 🏆 **BET OF THE DAY**

-BOSTON BRUINS ML vs Columbus Blue Jackets @ 1.85

-The Boston Bruins, well-rested at home, consistently display superior defensive stability and goaltending against less structured opponents like the Columbus Blue Jackets.
-This pick offers significant value as the market underestimates Boston's commanding home-ice advantage and overall team quality against a rebuilding Columbus squad.
+New Jersey Devils vs Pittsburgh Penguins Over 5.5 @ 1.91

+This matchup features two teams capable of generating offense, with both often showing defensive inconsistencies and variable goaltending form.
+The Devils play a high-paced, rush-heavy game, while the Penguins, though older, still have significant offensive firepower.
+This line implies a higher probability for a lower-scoring game, but the offensive talent and potential defensive lapses on both sides suggest an exciting, higher-scoring affair is more likely.
-🔥 Confidence: High (1.5u, 9.0%)
+🔥 Confidence: High (1.5u, 7.62%)
 ---

 **Other Recommended Plays**

-COLORADO AVALANCHE ML vs Minnesota Wild @ 1.57
+Colorado Avalanche ML vs Minnesota Wild @ 1.57

-The Colorado Avalanche consistently leverage their elite offensive firepower and strong home-ice advantage to dominate divisional opponents, even against a defensively sound Minnesota Wild team.
-The market offers a valuable edge here, as Colorado's win probability at home against a rival is consistently higher than implied odds suggest. 🔥 Confidence: High (1.5u, 6.31%)

-NASHVILLE PREDATORS ML vs Chicago Blackhawks @ 1.55

-The Nashville Predators, a structured and physical team with reliable goaltending, are a challenging matchup for the young and still rebuilding Chicago Blackhawks, especially on home ice.
-This play presents a solid edge, as Nashville's consistent performance against lower-tier teams is often undervalued by the bookmakers. 👍 Confidence: Medium (1u, 5.48%)
+The Avalanche are a formidable offensive force at home, boasting elite talent and high energy, while the Wild, despite defensive capabilities, often struggle to match such pace.
+Colorado's powerful home ice advantage and superior offensive depth provide a clear edge against a traveling Minnesota team that may struggle to contain their attack. 🔥 Confidence: High (1.5u, 6.31%)

-CAROLINA HURRICANES ML vs Tampa Bay Lightning @ 1.64
+Carolina Hurricanes ML vs Tampa Bay Lightning @ 1.64

-The Carolina Hurricanes' relentless forecheck and superior defensive system make them a formidable opponent at home, capable of stifling even high-skill teams like the veteran Tampa Bay Lightning.
-Carolina's high home win rate and tight defensive structure create a slight but clear edge against a Tampa Bay team that sometimes struggles with sustained pressure. 👍 Confidence: Medium (1u, 3.02%)
+The Hurricanes' relentless forecheck, stifling defensive structure, and consistent goaltending make them an incredibly tough opponent, especially on home ice.
+Against a veteran Lightning team that can sometimes be prone to turnovers, Carolina's system creates a significant matchup advantage, limiting high-danger chances and controlling the flow of the game. 🔥 Confidence: High (1.5u, 6.02%)

+Boston Bruins ML vs Columbus Blue Jackets @ 1.85

+Boston's disciplined defensive play and reliable goaltending provide a strong foundation, especially when facing a Columbus team that often struggles with offensive consistency and defensive stability on the road.
+The Bruins' home ice advantage, combined with their structured game, creates a favorable matchup to control play and secure a win against a less consistent opponent. 👍 Confidence: Medium (1u, 5.95%)

+Seattle Kraken vs St. Louis Blues Under 6.0 @ 1.91

+Both the Kraken and the Blues are characterized by strong defensive systems and reliable goaltending, often leading to tighter, lower-scoring contests.
+Given Seattle's structured defensive play and St. Louis's gritty, grind-it-out style, this game is expected to be a battle in the neutral zone with limited high-danger chances, making the under a valuable play. 👍 Confidence: Medium (1u, 5.62%)